Citrinate/BoosterManager/README.md

 - Unpack the downloaded .zip file to the `plugins` folder inside your ASF folder.
 - (Re)start ASF, you should get a message indicating that the plugin loaded successfully.

+> **Note**
-> Please note, this plugin is only tested to work with ASF-generic.
-It may or may not work with other ASF variants.
+> This plugin is only tested to work with ASF-generic.
+It may or may not work with other ASF variants, but feel free to report any issues you may encounter.

 ## Usage

-> Parameters in square brackets are sometimes `[Optional]`, parameters in angle brackets are always `<Required>`.
+Parameters in square brackets are sometimes `[Optional]`, parameters in angle brackets are always `<Required>`.
 Plural parameters such as `[Bots]` can accept multiple values separated by `,` such as `A,B,C`

 ### Booster Commands